langchain-ai/langchain/docs/docs/concepts/runnables.md

 ## Input and Output Types

-A Runnable is characterized by an input and output type.
+Every `Runnable` is characterized by an input and output type.
 These input and output types can be any Python object, and are defined by the Runnable itself.

 Runnable methods that result in the execution of the Runnable (e.g., `invoke`, `batch`, `stream`, `astream_events`) work with these input and output types.